armory/knowledge-base/README.md

 ## Features

-* Tutorials organised by category
+* Tutorials organized by category
 * Two types of tutorials - text and video
 * Ability to have a "tutorial series"
 * FAQ section